All Episodes

 The number of times, number of gazillions of radio waves that you are being cell phone radio from the cell tower, not from your phone.

-Now all of a sudden it's been happening since radio was invented.
+Now, all of a sudden, and it's been happening since radio was invented.

-Philip Parkin, General Secretary of the Professional Association of Teachers in the UK, said, I think school of parents will be very worried about VIF Mr. Limbaugh.
+Philip Parkin, General Secretary of the Professional Association of Teachers in the UK, said, I think school of emparent will be very worried about Vifmether Limbaugh.

 I'm asking for school to consider very carefully whether they should be installing these Wi-Fi networks.

-So once again, just a great example, how they're trying to get you all worked up.
+So once again, just a great example of how they're trying to get you all worked up.

-Your kids gonna die, your kids are gonna get sick, Wi-Fi, wireless internet, all the other um radio wave, no damage.
+Wi-Fi, wireless internet, all the other radio waves, no damage.

-We've got audio sound bites of Mrs. Clinton here on this on this uh universal baby city sitting idea.
+We've got audio soundbites from Mrs. Clinton here on this universal baby city sitting idea.

-Basically, you're gonna call for universal pre-K, universal babysitting.
+Basically, you're going to call for universal pre-K, universal babysitting.

 My term.

-You're uh you're going to say that states need to spend a lot more money to expose students, particularly low-income children, to high quality pre-K because studies show that the greatly enhance the uh education experience down the road.
+You're going to say that states need to spend a lot more money to expose students, particularly low-income children, to high-quality pre-K because studies show that they greatly enhance the education experience down the road.

 Is that accurate?